SaiTeja-Erukude/Covid-19-Visualization/README.md

 When hovered on the map, it displays the country/state name, number of confirmed, active, recovered cases and deaths.

 There's a layer control button on the top right corner of the map.
 It can be used to switch between world wide and india wide covid data.

+Have a look at the visualization here : https://saiteja-erukude.github.io/Covid-Data-Visualaization/Covid.html